 In the fifteenth century, the castle was surrounded by another perimeter wall, separated from the main ring by 8 to 12 meters and creating a wide zwinger, or perhaps a narrow outer ward.
 Again additional protection was provided by the moat carved into the rock and the earth rampart surrounding the whole castle.
 The gate to which the wooden bridge over the moat led, supported by stone pillars, was placed on the north side.
 In the next century, a huge cannon tower was added on the west side of the outer ward, whose shooting holes had the access road to the castle within range of fire.
 At the beginning of the 17th century, a renaissance building was erected at the northeastern part of the outer defensive wall.

-Currently, the upper castle is a complex of poorly legible ruins of which the most recognizable are the remains of a round keep.
-Within the lower castle, a significant part of the defensive walls have been preserved.
+Currently, the upper castle is a complex of poorly legible ruins of which the most recognizable are the remains of a round bergfried tower.
+Within the outer ward, a significant part of the defensive walls have been preserved.
 The best preserved are the ruins of the renaissance palace of the Apponyi, from which the northern wall remained mostly.
-Another interesting element is the ruin of the sixteenth-century bastion called Teres.
+Another interesting element is the ruin of the sixteenth-century cannon tower called Tereš.
 Entrance to the castle is free.